Georg Rimpler: Siege of Vienna

 Rimpler entered the service of the Imperial Army in the 1670s, managing fortifications in the Holy Roman Empire.
 At the recommendation of Louis William, Margrave of Baden-Baden, in 1681 Rimpler was appointed as Chief Engineer of the empire with the commissioned rank of Lieutenant Colonel and a salary of 2000 Florins a year.
 Amid rising tensions between Austria and the Ottoman Empire, Rimpler worked to fortify Austria's southern border against a potential Ottoman invasion.
 In keeping with his personal doctrine of combining static and mobile units, Rimpler planned to fortify key points on the Austrian border so that they could be supported by the Austrian army.
-The key to his defensive plan was the city of Raab.
+The key to his defensive plan was the city of Raab (modern day Győr).

 Following the outbreak of the Great Turkish War in 1682, Rimpler was put in charge of Vienna's fortifications under the overall command of Ernst Rüdiger von Starhemberg.
 In the summer of 1683, a large Ottoman army invaded Austria from the south.
 An Austrian army - under the command of Charles V, Duke of Lorraine - moved south to counter the Ottoman advance, but a contingent of Ottoman cavalry swam the Raab river; fearing the Ottomans would outflank his position, Charles retreated to Vienna, abandoning the heavily fortified Raab to be besieged by the Ottoman army.
 The Ottoman commander, Kara Mustafa Pasha, chose to pursue Charles, leaving a small army to besiege Raab and advancing unopposed towards Vienna.

 With the road to Vienna open, Rimpler conducted a hurried campaign to prepare the city for a siege.
 Much of Vienna's defenses were older and outdated, and so Rimpler ordered the construction of firing points, entrenchments, and wooden palisades that could be built quickly.
 An expert on the Turkish style of siege warfare, Rimpler knew that the Ottoman army would be forced to storm the city (Vienna was unlikely to surrender given the Turkish terms) and so planned to wear the Ottoman forces down in a battle of attrition.
 The Turkish army slowly advanced towards Vienna, granting Rimpler more time to complete his defensive measures.

 The Ottoman army arrived on 14 July and laid siege to Vienna for 60 days, bombarding the city with cannon and digging mines under its walls; from his experience at the siege of Candia, Rimpler knew that the latter would be the greater threat to the Viennese defenders, as they had very few means to counter mines.
 Rimpler commanded parts of the city's defenses until being mortally wounded by an Ottoman mine on 25 July, dying on either 2 or 3 August in a makeshift hospital.